 Most music festivals do not offer workshops, as they expect attendees to relax and recover during the day, when none of the headlining artists are playing.
 However, workshops and other events play an integral role in transformational festivals.
-These can range from almost any topic you can think of: spirituality (yoga/meditation, chakra balancing, discussions on new paradigm topics), performance (poi lessons, open mic night, circus show), visual art (body painting, learn friendship bracelet weaving, make your own tutu), sexuality (BDSM parties, orgasm demos, orgy tents, etc.), and completely random ("Naked Twister," "90's Music Dance Party," "Breakfast with Santa," "The Art of Hugging," "Alcoholic Snow Cones" etc.)
+These can range from almost any topic you can think of: spirituality (yoga/meditation, chakra balancing, discussions on new paradigm topics), performance (poi lessons, open mic night, circus show), visual art (body painting, learn friendship bracelet weaving, make your own tutu), sexuality (BDSM parties, orgasm demos, orgy tents, etc.), and completely random (naked Twister, "Breakfast with Santa," "The Art of Hugging," etc.)

-The wonderful thing about workshops and events is that they are all put on by other attendees, people just like you.
+The wonderful thing about workshops and events is that they can be put on by anyone, people just like you!
 This directly correlates to the participant vs. spectator element.
-As a participant, you are free to organize something you would like to see happen at the festival, or something you are passionate about.
+Many have an application process or callout for workshop leaders prior to the event.
+If you have something you are passionate about, or would like to see something happen at the festival, the festival most likely wants to hear from you!

 Participating in a workshop is a great way to gain some sort of knowledge that you can take back into the real world.
-It is also a simple way to meet others, interact, and have fun!
+It is also a simple way to meet others and have fun!
 Workshops and events definitely add to the sense of community fostered at transformational festivals.

 4. Substance Use and Harm Reduction